 Non-Stop uses GDB's "non-stop mode" and allows data to be read from the target while an application is running.
-Currently this mechanism is used to support the Live Variables feature within the Global Variables view.
+Currently this mechanism is used to support the Live Global Variable [112] and Live Heap [119] features.

 Click 'OK' to start the debug session.
 At this point, the projects launch configuration files will be created.
-LinkServer Launch configuration files will contain the string 'LinkServer'.
+LinkServer Launch configuration files will contain the string 'LinkServer' and have an LS icon.